 Corrective Action Plan: The District has implemented procedures that ensure the capital asset listing is updated on an annual basis and verified by performing annual physical inventories.
 This procedure includes recognizing depreciation expense in the fiscal year in which they are placed.
-The District is exploring a third-party vendor to assist in updating the capital asset listing.

-MARYSVILLE JOINT UNIFIED SCHOOL DISTRICT FEDERAL AWARD FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2018
+MARYSVILLE JOINT UNIFIED SCHOOL DISTRICT FEDERAL AWARD FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2019